And what you can do or say to help.

 What you can do If you’re a partner of a person with an eating disorder, your affirmation and reassurance of your attraction to your partner is important — and helpful.
 Just be sure to remember that it might not be enough to solve the problem on its own.
 Encourage your partner to talk about their struggles, and try to listen without judgment.
 It’s important to remember that this isn’t about you and your love — it’s about your partner and their disorder.

 So many culturally accepted romantic gestures involve food — a box of chocolates for Valentine’s Day, a night out to the county fair to enjoy rides and cotton candy, a date at a fancy restaurant.
-But for people with eating disorders, the mere presence of food can cause fear.
-Even people in recovery may be triggered when they feel out of control around food.
+But for people with eating disorders, the mere presence of food

 That’s because, contrary to popular belief, people don’t necessarily develop eating disorders due to thinness as a beauty standard.